Kopačevo: Nature

 Village of Kopačevo is affected by regular flooding due to its proximity to both Danube and Drava rivers.
 Usually there are two floods annually, one in the spring known as a green flood, and one in August.
 Village is located next to the Kopački Rit, one of the most important, largest and most attractive preserved intact wetlands in Europe.

 Religion

-Reformed Christian Church in Kopačevo was built in the 1804-1808 period.
+Reformed Christian Calvinist Church in Kopačevo was built in the 1804-1808 period.
 Its current form it got in 1848 during the Hungarian Revolution of 1848.
 During the Croatian War of Independence church was heavily devastated.
 It was reconstructed in 1999 with financial support of Government of Hungary.
 Prior to present day church, at the same spot there was a church from the 12th century that burned in the fire in 1666.
 Local fold story tells that at the same location there was one even older Gothic church from the 4th century.
 Local population of Kopačevo was among the first to accept Calvinism in the 16th century and village became important center of Protestantism in the region.